RaduMatees/TheOdinProject/project-euler-problems/README.md

-JavaScript answers to solving problems on ProjectEuler
+JavaScript and Ruby answers to solving problems on ProjectEuler